21 Ridings Road, Remuera (Remuera’s Century-Old Homes Project)

 The property remained in the possession of the Dreadon family until 1976 when John’s son, Graham Dreadon, master at King’s School, sold it to present owners, structural engineer Murray Jacobs and his wife, Lauraine Jacobs.
 During the early years of the Jacobs’ ownership, further changes were made to the dwelling, which included the construction of a small rear addition to enlarge the kitchen and the extension of the existing basement garage (Figure 15).

 As of 2021, 21 Ridings Road stands as one of only a small number of mid-to-late nineteenth century residences remaining in Remuera.
-Despite some changes to its rear elevation, it appears to largely retain its original form and a significant proportion of his early architectural fabric, including two chimneys, board and batten ceilings and decorative staircase with turned balusters.
+Despite some changes to its rear elevation, it appears to largely retain its original form and a significant proportion of its early architectural fabric, including two chimneys, board and batten ceilings and decorative staircase with turned balusters.
 After 45 years, it continues to be the family home of Murray Jacobs and award-winning food writer, Lauraine Jacobs.

 The Heritage Studio Limited was commissioned by Remuera Heritage to undertake high-level research to gain an understanding about the history of the residence at 21 Ridings Road, Remuera.
 The principal aim of the research was to assist in the preparation of a ‘story’ of the place for Remuera Heritage’s ‘Century-Old Homes’ campaign.